Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Driving in Calgary, Alberta

 Calgary is located along the Trans-Canada Highway and Highway 2.
 It is a hub that is part of the CANAMEX corridor.
 There is a lot of commercial traffic in the area.
-The city uses a numbered street system laid out on a grid; streets run north-south, while avenues run east-west.
+The city uses a numbered street system on a grid; streets run north-south, while avenues run east-west.
 The street numbers radiate outwards from the city centre.

 Calgary Public Transit

 Calgary International Airport (YYC), in the city’s northeast, is a transportation hub for much of central and western Canada.
-The city’s presence on the Trans-Canada Highway and the Canadian Pacific Railway (CPR) mainlines also make it an important hub for freight.
+The city’s presence on the Trans-Canada Highway and the Canadian Pacific Railway (CPR) mainlines also makes it an important hub for freight.

 Community Support for Newcomers